syncfusion-content/flutter-docs/Flutter/circular-charts/export-circular-chart.md

 ---
 layout: post
-title: Exporting Circular Chart types in Syncfusion Flutter charts
+title: Exporting in Flutter Circular Charts control | Syncfusion
-description: Learn how to export the Syncfusion Flutter Circular Charts to save it locally as image or PDF for further use.
+description: Learn here all about Exporting feature of Syncfusion Flutter Circular Charts (SfCircularChart) control and more.
 platform: flutter
 control: Chart
 documentation: ug
 ---

-# Exporting Circular charts
+# Exporting in Flutter Circular Charts (SfCircularChart)

 [`SfCircularChart`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCircularChart-class.html) provides support to export the circular chart as a PNG image or as PDF document.